jyotimaurya09/Python-and-ML-Projects/Sentiment Analysis using LSTM with Attention Mechanism/README.md

-# Python Projects

-This repository contains various python projects.
-Each folder contains a new and different project.
-You can refer to the README.md file inside each folder to know more about each project.

-#### PROJECTS
-- Sentiment Analysis using LSTM with Attention Mechanism
+# Sentiment Analysis using LSTM with Attention Mechanism

+This repository contains
+ - Readme File
+ - Jupyter Notebook
+ - Amazon datset
-- Making Insta Reels with Python
+ - Image of LSTM with attention architecture
-- Portfolio Optimization

-I will keep on updating this repository.
+Open the Sentiment_Analysis_LSTM.ipynb.
+It has all the instructions to successfully run this Project

 In case of any queries feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jyotimaurya09)

 ---
 ## About the Author
 |  | Details |